oktober/jekyll-now/collections/_owasp-top-10/2-Broken-Authentication.md

 <!--more-->

+---

+_All examples of potential attacks in this article are for demonstration and educational purposes only.
+They should never be used outside of a lab environment or to harm other computers, users, etc._

+---

 Authentication means our users can create a unique account in our application.
 They can use our site and not worry about others messing with their stuff - at least that's the hope.

 The second vulnerability in the OWASP Top 10 deals with this very problem - Broken Authentication.